 Seeing those torches in Charlottesville and the violence afterward, I wondered what Bonhoeffer did when he watched those torches in Berlin.
 I immediately reached for Strange Glory: A Life of Dietrich Bonhoeffer, not knowing that the author, Charles Marsh, lives in that very town recently under siege.
 In his accessible and gripping biography, I discovered the Bonhoeffer I did not know – that before Christ the Center, The Cost of Discipleship and Life Together, before the Officers’ Plot and his final days and nights at Tegel Prison, there was Bonhoeffer’s profound experience with Black America.
 Marsh’s invaluable resource sheds essential light on who Bonhoeffer became and how we can respond with him against hate.

 To understand Dietrich Bonhoeffer and his resistance against the Third Reich, one must take into account the formative experiences he had between 1930 and 1931 at Manhattan’s Union Theological Seminary, Harlem’s Abyssinian Baptist Church, and his road trip through the American South.
 Reinhold Niebuhr’s influence of theological realism paired with Bonhoeffer’s deep involvement with the Black Church and broader African-American community radically transformed him.
 He took a special interest in racial justice and was significantly disturbed by “the first lynching of 1931” in Marysville, Missouri.
-He was appalled by the miscarriage of justice in Scottsboro, Alabama, where nine black men were falsely convicted of raping a young white woman.
+He was appalled by the miscarriage of justice in Scottsboro, Alabama, where nine black men were wrongly convicted of raping a young white woman.
 He saw and fought economic injustice in Harlem.

 When we read Bonhoeffer in America, we discover a white, bourgeois man awakening to race, justice, and action.
 Invited by Union friend Frank Fisher to Abyssinian, Bonhoeffer later wrote, “Only among blacks, who were oppressed, could there be any real religion in this country.”
 He was a man transformed.
 The seeds of his theology of dissent that later sprouted and grew tall throughout 1933 were partly sown and watered by his American experience.
 This is the chapter that we must bring with us to Charlottesville and beyond.
 This is a theology of dissent for the trenches and for all of America.